Tom-Nagy/walking-around/README.md

 #### The Club

-The Club content is display in two columns, one below the other.
+The Club content is displayed in two columns, one below the other.
-The first is the About Us section of the Club and give explanation about the club.
+The first is the About Us section of the Club and gives explanation about the club.
-The second display some testimonials from club's members.
+The second displays some testimonials from club's members.

 #### Activities

-The Activities are display in three columns.
+The Activities are displayed in three columns.
 From left to right or top to bottom on smaller devices: about the community, the activities, meetings.

 #### Gallery

-The Gallery present pictures taken during hikes.
+The Gallery presents pictures taken during hikes.
 It features the great Irish landscape and trails.
-It is presented as a carousel and display a modal when the image is clicked on to focus on the image and see the images titles and credits.
-The carousel display one image per slide on small screens and two images per slide on medium and bigger screens.
+It is presented as a carousel and displays a modal when the image is clicked on to focus on the image and see the images titles and credits.
+The carousel displays one image per slide on small screens and two images per slide on medium and bigger screens.

 #### Hiking Tips

 On this page are presented three major hiking tips.
-They are available to download on pdf format by clicking on the download icon beside the tip's tile.
+They are available to download on pdf format by clicking on the download icon beside the tip's title.
 Those tips are presented in three columns next to each other on large and medium devices and below each other on small devices.
 With each tip two external links are provided for extra information on the subject.